soulfood77/JavaScript-HW-2017/5_NodeJS/_NodeJS_Notes.md

     **Package.json**

     **index.js**

-    "scripts": {
-        "start": "node app.js" // defines what to do on cmd "npm start"
-        // Accepts all valid power shell and bash scripts/commands
+    `"scripts": { "start": "node app.js" }` - Defines what to do on `$ npm start`.
+Accepts all valid power shell and bash scripts/commands.

-        // cygwin = bash for windows
+    `cygwin` = bash for windows

-        // power shell =  bash for windows; script language allowing automation of commands }
+    `power shell` =  bash for windows; script language allowing automation of commands

-    Custom commands in "scripts" eg.
+    Custom commands:

-    "dev": nodemon app.js // restarts server?
-    nodemon package - install global, screens changes to files Custom commands need "run" to work: npm run dev
+    `"scripts" { "dev": nodemon app.js }` - restarts server?
+Nodemon package - screens changes to files (install global).

-    Main script
+    `$ npm run dev` - run custom commands

-    Defines startup/entry point of the application with "node ."
-    It's optional, mainly used for npm packages
+    Main script - Defines startup/entry point of the application with `node .` (optional, mainly used for npm packages)

     .eslintrc - dot signifies hidden files in Linux

 2. **Overview**

+    Node.js is single-threaded but the event loop is not.
+Operations can be run asynchronously - passed to the event queue of the event loop.
+When an async operation is ready, it fires an event handler.

     Various practices:

-    - callbacks - most popular, because they come from javascript and have been around for years.
-The problem with them is that they cause the pyramid of death.
+    - **callbacks** - most popular, because they come from javascript and have been around for years.
+The problem with them is that they cause long nesting chains ("the pyramid of death").
 Very difficult error handling.

-    - promises - good option - provide easy way to avoid nesting of async operations.
-Easy error handling (.catch at the end)
+    - **promises** - good option - provide easy way to avoid nesting of async operations.
+Easy error handling (`.catch` at the end)

-    - observables - external library - RxJS library (reactive extensions).
+    - **observables** - external library - RxJS library (reactive extensions).
 Introduce functional principles of programming, works better with javascript.

-    - yield + generators = hack, can be used for handling async operations as a side effect.
+    - **yield + function generators** = hack, can be used for handling async operations as a side effect.
+Overhead for small projects.

-    - async + await - work with/like promises but can be used easier
+    - **async + await** - work with/like promises but can be used easier, ES2017?

 3. **Callbacks**
 4. **Promises**

     Promises flatten callbacks = better chaining.